harness/developer-hub/release-notes/internal-developer-portal.md

 - Added support for [new custom action](https://developer.harness.io/docs/internal-developer-portal/flows/custom-actions#2-triggertrigger-pipeline-with-webhook), that can execute pipeline with custom webhook based triggers.

-- RBAC is revamped with new roles (IDP Admin and IDP Platform Engineering) and permissions.
+- Access Control is revamped with new roles (IDP Admin and IDP Platform Engineering) and permissions.

 ![](./static/idp-roles.png)